run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetUnavailableOnNodes.md

 ## Diagnosis

-run

-`kubectl get daemonset -n runai-backend`

-One or more of the daemonsets will have no running pods on certain nodes
+Run `kubectl get daemonset -n runai-backend` to see if one or more of the daemonsets will have no running pods on certain nodes.

 ## Mitigation

-Run

-`kubectl describe daemonset X -n runai`

-Try to figure out why the daemonset cannot create pods.
+Run `kubectl describe daemonset X -n runai` to try amd figure out why the daemonset cannot create pods.
+Contact Run:ai if you cannot correct the issue.

-Contact runai.

-Be the first to add a reaction